Rajnishmaurya/da6401_assignment2/partB/README.md

 ## Dataset

-The project uses the iNaturalist_12K dataset, which should be organized as follows:
+The assignment uses the iNaturalist_12K dataset, which should be organized as follows:
 ```
 /kaggle/inpuut/nature/inaturalist_12K
   /train  - Training images organized in class folders